sparrovv/gotr/README.md

 # gotr

-Hacky way to access **google translate** from the command line.
-(Written in `go` for the speed)
+Not officially supported way to access **google translate** from the command line.
+(Written in `go` for the speed and distribution ease)

 **It can break at any point, so use it with caution.**

-Said that, it has been working stable for couple months now. (date of publication: 06/01/2014)
+Said that, it has been working stable since the first release. (date of publication: 2014-01-06)

 ### How to use it: